anthonyGosme/loadbalancer/README.md

 2.B - part 2 - Launch the mock
 --------
-The first server to launch is the downstream server mock (lbserverdown) :
+The first server to launch is the downstream server mock (lbserverdown):

 *cd helm*

 *helm install lbproxy lbproxy*

-retrieve the internal IP ... wait 1 minute to IP to be set
+retrieve the internal IP ... wait 1 minute to the IP to be set:

 *kubectl get pods -o wide | grep lbserverdown*

-Set up the proxy these 3 IP in the proxy under my-service3 service
+Set up the proxy these 3 IP in the proxy under my-service3 service:

 *vi /helm/lbproxy/proxy.yaml*

-check the access of the service
+check the access of the service,

-(for test purpose the service expose the IP via minikube, and should be disabled for production)
+(for test purpose the service expose the IP via minikube, and should be disabled for production):

 *minikube service lbserverdown*

 2.C - Launch the proxy
 -------
-check that /helm/lbproxy/proxy.yaml with the service IP (done in 2.B)
+check that /helm/lbproxy/proxy.yaml isconfigured with the service IP (done in 2.B)

-*install the proxy*
+install the proxy:

 *cd helm*

 *helm install lbproxy lbproxy*

-open the service in a browser
+open the service in a browser:

 *minikube service lbproxy*

-add the service IP found in hostname resolution Linux: /etc/hosts Windows: C:\Windows\System32\drivers\etc
+add the service IP found in hostname resolution Linux: /etc/hosts Windows: C:\Windows\System32\drivers\etc:

 *172.17.169.222 my-service.my-company.com my-service2.my-company.com my-service3.my-company.com unknown-service.my-company.com curl http://my-service3.my-company.com:30080/test*